mdkent/percona-xtrabackup/doc/source/innobackupex/innobackupex_option_reference.rst

    Prepare a backup in ``BACKUP-DIR`` by applying the transaction log file named :file:`xtrabackup_logfile` located in the same directory.
 Also, create new transaction logs.
 The InnoDB configuration is read from the file :file:`backup-my.cnf` created by |innobackupex| when the backup was made.

+.. option:: --compact

+   Create a compact backup with all secondary index pages omitted.
+This option is passed directly to xtrabackup.
+See the :program:`xtrabackup` :doc:`documentation <../xtrabackup_bin/xtrabackup_binary>` for details.

 .. option:: --compress

    This option instructs xtrabackup to compress backup copies of InnoDB data files.
 It is passed directly to the xtrabackup child process.
 See the :program:`xtrabackup` :doc:`documentation <../xtrabackup_bin/xtrabackup_binary>` for details.